TommyMart/QuizNight_Terminal_App/readme.md

 ### Feature 5.
 Random Quiz

 The function uses the random package to assign a random integer between 1 and 5, because there are 5 quiz topics, to the variable rand_quiz.
-That variable rand_quiz integar is then passed to the quiz topics function and the rand_quiz integer variable is then assigned to topic choice which runs the quiz with the corresponding random integar as the topic choice.
-The quiz topic table is not ran because the rand_quiz does not equal None.
+That variable rand_quiz integar is then passed to the quiz topics function as an argument and the rand_quiz integer variable is then assigned to topic choice which runs the quiz with the corresponding random integar as the topic choice.
+The quiz topic table is not ran because the rand_quiz argument has a value.

 For example:

 - If the random integer is 1, the topic choice is 1 and the music quiz is ran.
 - If the random integer is 4, the topic choice is 4 and the computer science quiz is ran.

-The random quiz feature takes the username variable, passed from the sign in/up to the main menu, to the topic choice through to the random quiz function.
+The random quiz feature takes the username variable as an argument, passed from the sign in/up to the main menu, to the topic choice through to the random quiz function.
 This is so the users quiz total points and username can be appended to the list csv file.
-The username must also be passed through other functions so it is mostly accessible.
-The rand_quiz must also be set to equal None in the quiz topics function, so that if the function is called from the main menu, rand_quiz doesn't impact what quiz is ran because it equals none if a topic is called from that menu.
+The username must also be passed as an argument through other functions so it is mostly accessible.
+The rand_quiz argument must also be set to equal None in the quiz topics function if it is not passed a value, so that if the function is called from the main menu, rand_quiz doesn't impact what quiz is ran.

 Error handling was implemented to this function by using try and except.
 The random integer can also only be between 1 and 5 which corresponds to each quiz, so that no errors can occur.